MicrosoftDocs/dynamics365smb-docs/business-central/about-develop-extensions.md

 Find information on apps and consulting services that are currently available on [Microsoft AppSource](https://appsource.microsoft.com/en-us/marketplace/consulting-services?country=US&page=1).

-To help business users get started quickly, Microsoft has added a catalog of consulting services offerings for solutions based on [!INCLUDE[d365fin](includes/d365fin_md.md)], Power BI, and PowerApps to AppSource.
+To help business users get started quickly, Microsoft has added a catalog of consulting services offerings for solutions based on [!INCLUDE[prodshort](includes/prodshort.md)], Power BI, and Power Apps to AppSource.
 Learn more about the [Consulting Services](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-consulting).

 ## Choosing which Services to Offer with [!INCLUDE[d365fin](includes/d365fin_md.md)]